tonyliang19/biof501-project/README.md

 [2] Costa-Silva, Juliana, Douglas Domingues, and Fabricio Martins Lopes.
 "RNA-Seq differential expression analysis: An extended review and a software tool."
 PloS one 12.12 (2017): e0190152.

 [3] Li, Wentian.
 "Volcano plots in analyzing differential expressions with mRNA microarrays."
 Journal of bioinformatics and computational biology 10.06 (2012): 1231003.

-For a comprehensive list of reference to the softwares used in this project, please check this [file](tools-citations.md)